Buying property in the Balearic Islands

 The Balearic Islands are well-known across the globe, thanks to the infamy of Ibiza and its ‘party resort’ San Antonio, but the islands are also popular with expats thanks to their Mediterranean climate, landscape – and much quieter and diverse culture than you might expect!

-The Balearics are located off the coast of Catalonia, and formed of four major islands (including Mallorca, Menorca and Ibiza) and several smaller islands.
+The Balearics are located off the coast of Catalonia.
+They are formed of four major islands (including Mallorca, Menorca and Ibiza) and several smaller islands.
 The Greeks and the Romans settled here originally, and there is much evidence to suggest that the word “Balear” originates from the Phoenician god Baal as the Phoenicians settled in Mallorca in the 8th century BC.
 Since then, the islands were conquered many times: by the Vandals, then the Byzantines and the Moors.
-Their history and culture have been subject to many different influences – which may well be why they are such attractive destinations today.
+Their history and culture have been subject to many different influences – which may be why they are such attractive destinations today.

-Many of the expats who live in the Balearic Islands now are those who spent holidays there and simply had to return – thanks to the excellent climate, wonderful beaches and the unusual hospitality of the inhabitants.
+Many expats who live in the Balearic Islands now are those who spent holidays there and simply had to return.
+Thanks to the excellent climate, wonderful beaches and the unusual hospitality of the inhabitants.

 The climate of Mallorca is very Mediterranean, with mild and stormy winters and hot, bright, dry summers.
 The island is home to two mountain ranges, Serra de Tramuntana and Serres de Llevant, and the coastline to the north is rugged – with numerous hidden sandy coves while the south offers tourist resorts and crystal blue seas.
 In the centre, the land is flat with a fertile plain called El Pla – and throughout the island are many farmhouses and fincas that have been restored, or are in the process of being restored by locals and foreigners alike.
 Here you will find peaceful olive, almond and carob groves away from the hubbub of the coastal areas.